NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - Exhaust airflow
 - Outdoor airflow

+We might want to add the other effectivenesses at different air flow rates to make report more comprehensive.

 ## Testing/Validation/Data Sources ##

 Since the output JSON file needs to comply with a JSON schema, it should be easy to confirm that it is valid.
 The Python jsonschema library can be used to confirm that the RMD file is consistent with the schema.
+Comparison of input and related outputs should provide the final check if the reporting is being done correctly.

 ## Input Output Reference Documentation ##

 No specific changes for input are expected.

-Additional tabular outputs will be considered on a case-by-case basis as described above.
+Additional tabular outputs will be described in the IOref.

 ## Outputs Description ##